aminpaks/bound-sensor/modules/angular-bound-sensor/README.md

 That's it!

 ## Settings
-You may pass an object or its reference to directive to setup the sendor with specific settings as example below:
+You may pass an object or its reference to directive to setup the sensor with specific settings as example below:
 ```html
 <simple-component [boundSensor]="{eventName: 'my_resize_event', debounceTime: 1000, modifyStyles: false}"></simple-component>
 ```
 ### Settings properties
 * `eventName` is a `string` that will be the custom event name.
 Default is `resize`.
-Everytime sensor dispatches an event, you will receive it by that specific name.
-This is usefull if you want to have different hierarchy of component and easily handle multiple sensors in the same DOM hierarchy.
+Every time sensor dispatches an event, you will receive it by that specific name.
+This is useful if you want to have different hierarchy of component and easily handle multiple sensors in the same DOM hierarchy.
-* `debounceTime` is a `number` in miliseconds.
-Default is `10` miliseconds.
-Everytime there is a change in boundary, sensor will dispatch an event based on this setting.
+* `debounceTime` is a `number` in milliseconds.
+Default is `10` milliseconds.
+Once there is a change in boundary, sensor will dispatch an event based on this setting.
 1000 means that events will be dispatched every 1 second and all the other within 1 seconds will be ignored.
 * `modifyStyles` is a `boolean`.
 Default is `true`.
-This is usefull if you want to handle the style of the host by yourself.
+This is useful if you want to handle the style of the host by yourself.
 There are some cases that you want to have very specific styles on your DOM element.
 If you want to take advantage of custom styles by setting it to `false` you need to set two styles to the host element manually so sensor can work properly:
   * `position` needs to be `relative`
-  * `display` needs to be `block`, `inline-block` or `table`
+  * `display` needs to be `block`, `inline-block`, `table` or `flex`

   The css equivalent will be:
     ```css